freshshell/fresh/README.markdown

 fresh twe4ked/dotfiles aliases/github.sh --ref=bea8134
 ```

-Locks the aliases/github.sh file to a specific commit.
+Locks the aliases/github.sh file to the specified commit.
-You can use any Git reference, branches, commit hashes, tags, etc.
+You can use any Git reference: branches, commit hashes, tags, etc.

 ## Command line options